Healing Hospital Chandigarh Achieves Life-Changing Spinal Correction Surgery for 30-Year-Old Patient - www.lokmattimes.com

 Healing Hospital Chandigarh Achieves Life-Changing Spinal Correction Surgery for 30-Year-Old Patient

-PNN Chandigarh [India], October 3: In a groundbreaking case, Healing Hospital Chandigarh, an NABH-accredited facility known for its excellence ...
+Chandigarh [India] October 2: In a groundbreaking case, Healing Hospital Chandigarh, an NABH-accredited facility known for its excellence in ...

 Upon arrival at the hospital, Sanju underwent a detailed evaluation, which included an MRI that revealed near-complete collapse of two lumbar vertebrae.
 This had led to severe kyphosis, a forward curvature of the spine that was contributing to her inability to stand or walk comfortably.
 Kyphosis, especially of such a severe degree, can place significant pressure on the spine and surrounding nerves, often leading to chronic pain, limited mobility, and, in some cases, neurological deficits.
 Given the severity of Sanju's condition and the fact that her symptoms had progressed despite previous treatment for tuberculosis, a comprehensive treatment plan was developed.
 It involved spinal fixation, correction of the kyphosis, and canal decompression to relieve pressure on the spinal cord.